ruachang/UIUC-CS543-ECE549/MP5/README.md

     the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 This dataset consists of 60K 32 × 32 color images from
     10 classes.
 There are 50K training images and 10K validation images.
 The images in CIFAR-10 are of size 3 × 32 × 32, i.e. three-channel RGB images of 32 × 32 pixels.

+    Please note that for the entirety of question 1 (including extra credits), you are not allowed to use any pretrained models / additional datasets other than the ones that we have provided you.

     <div align="center"> <img src="cifar10.png" width="50%"> </div>